MiSTer-devel/TRS-80_MiSTer/README.md

  * White, Green and Amber Phosphor screen emulation
  * Sound output is supported (however cassette saving sound is suppressed)
  * Cassette loading is many times faster than the original 500 baud
+ * Ctrl Key simulates shift-DownArrow

 ## Notes:
  * The included BOOT.ROM has been modified to take advantage of a special interface for loading cassettes; original BASIC ROMs are also supported
- * Simulates Percom Doubler and TRS-80DD, but the upcoming JV3 decoding will be required to use DD disk images
+ * Simulates Percom Doubler and TRS-80DD, but the upcoming JV3 decoding will be required to use DD disk images (disabled for now)
  * Even though sector write operations are supported, formatting of disks is not.
+ * Prefer keyboard "TRS80" mapping for games, and reserve "PC" mapping for desktop apps.
+The latter may misbehave when several keys are pushed at the same time.

 ## Technical:
 Debug status line
  * The Debug Status line will only be visible in Partial or Full overscan modes
    * For monitoring Floppy Disk Controller (FDC)
-   * Usess the following format: Ddddd,Ccc,Ttt,Sss,dnn,sSS \* where:
+   * Usess the following format: Ddddd,Ccc,Ttt,Sss,dnn,sSS,Xdxx \* where:
      * dddd - Drive select latch (1-4).
 Only 2 drives are currently supported
      * cc   - FDC Command Register
      * tt   - FDC Track Register
      * ss   - FDC Sector Register
      * nn   - FDC Data Register
      * SS   - FDC Status Register
+     * dxx  - d:  8=err data lost 4=err RNF 2=ctrl type 1=track mismatch
+            - xx: max number of data lost by CPU (but recovered)
      * \*   - RTC Second Timer